-MIMF Purple Tip Nana Frag - Acropora nana (ORA)
+MIMF Imperial Staghorn Frag - Acropora austera (ORA)

 Acropora is one of the most popular and easily recognizable corals in the aquarium trade.
 It is easy to propagate and, if given the proper conditions, not difficult to maintain.
 Lighting must be high and supplemental planktonic foods can be given occasionally.
 Trace minerals and calcium levels should also be kept high for proper skeletal formation.
 Flow should be indirect but moderately strong to help bring food to and carry waste away from the colony.